scottdkey/WhiskeyNIght/README.md

  1. go to top level .env_example, copy and rename to .env
  2. Enter in your own passwords for a production environment.
 Just leaving these as default will allow the server to run as a demo.
  3. Enter the ./api/.env and copy your username and password from the top level .env
- 4. From the top level folder console run "docker-compose up --build"
+ 4. From the top level folder console run "yarn deploy"
   - If you run into errors within this process run each service to trouble shoot errors. you can run each service with:
     - "docker-compose up db"
     - "docker-compose up api"
-    _ "docker-compose up web"
+    - "docker-compose up web"
- 5) to Shutdown service run "docker-compose down" or hit "control+c" from the running terminal window
+ 5. to Shutdown service run "docker-compose down" from another terminal window or hit "control+c" from the running terminal window

 ## Running on [Heroku](https://whiskey-night2020.herokuapp.com/) with the Static Site files being served by rails.
+### Note the slower load times

 ## Running from docker-compose on [Google Cloud Compute](whiskeynight.site)
+### This build is running entirely in Docker with nginx serving static site files.

 # MAJOR GOALS OF THE PROJECT